Differential graded cell 2-representations: Dg cell 2 -representations

 \subsection{Comparison to (non-dg) finitary \texorpdfstring{$2$}{2}-representation theory}

 Let $\cD$ be a finitary $2$-category in the sense of \cite{MM1}.
-Then $\cD$ is a dg $2$-category with the zero differential.
+Then $\cD$ is a dg $2$-category concentrated in degree zero with the zero differential.
 Let $\cC=\ov{\cD}$ be its associated pretriangulated $2$-category.
 In particular, $\cC(\ti,\tj)$ is dg equivalent to the dg category of bounded complexes over $\cD(\ti,\tj)$ for any pair of objects $\ti,\tj$.

 \begin{proposition} The equivalence classes of (weak) dg cell $2$-representations of $\cC$ are in bijection with the equivalence classes of cell $2$-representations of $\cD$. \end{proposition}